-Tezlom are a National Healthcare Recruitment agency, who specialise in the recruitment for Healthcare Assistants, Support Workers and Registered Nurses.
-Tezlom provide staffing solutions to many national, private, and public healthcare establishments including specialist and non-specialist nursing homes, supported living services, critical care services, mental health hospitals and much more.
+Tezlom is a National Healthcare Recruitment agency that specialises in the recruitment of Healthcare Assistants, Support Workers, and Registered Nurses.
+Tezlom provides staffing solutions to many national, private, and public healthcare establishments including specialist and non-specialist nursing homes, supported living services, critical care services, mental health hospitals, and much more.

-Tezlom started off as a small family run business in 2008, and since then it has grown into an established national franchise network throughout the UK.
+Tezlom started as a small, family-run business in 2008 and since then it has grown into an established national franchise network throughout the UK.

-Tezlom currently have territories available across the UK and are looking at taking the Franchise network international within the next 18 months.
+Tezlom currently has territories available across the UK and is looking at taking the franchise network international within the next 18 months.

-In addition to gaining a very profitable and rewarding business you will also be joining what is proving to be one of the fastest growing Healthcare Franchise networks in the UK.
-With this being said, Tezlom deliver to all franchisees, the right tools and guidance to succeed in creating a successful business by providing:
+In addition to gaining a very profitable and rewarding business, you will also be joining what is proving to be one of the fastest-growing Healthcare Franchise networks in the UK.
+With this being said, Tezlom delivers to all franchisees, the right tools and guidance to succeed in creating a successful business by providing:

-Tezlom are committed to providing all franchises with expert support, starting from before you have even begun trading.
-You will receive advice and guidance on the right location for your office, supplying you with our comprehensive on boarding process and ultimate guide to getting your franchise started.
+Tezlom is committed to providing all franchises with expert support, starting from before you have even begun trading.
+You will receive advice and guidance on the right location for your office, supplying you with our comprehensive onboarding process and the ultimate guide to getting your franchise started.

 The training doesn’t just stop here, the following week, a member of our expert team will physically join you in your new office, focusing on the early stages of operating your business and providing further 1:1 training.
-After this, you will again over the course of 10 weeks, receive both virtual and physical training sessions either held online or within your office.
+After this, you will receive both virtual and physical training sessions either held online or within your office.

-We continue to work with all franchisees throughout the duration of the franchise agreement, providing many development days and training sessions with access to multiple training tools, you can be rest assured that you will always be up to date with the latest legislation and your training is fully aligned with latest guidelines
+We continue to work with all franchisees throughout the franchise agreement, providing many development days and training sessions with access to multiple training tools, you can rest assured that you will always be up to date with the latest legislation and that your training is fully aligned with the latest guidelines.

-You will work on a state-of-the-art integrated CRM system to manage your agency workers, gain access to a database of clients and leads for business development and process your payroll.
-Tezlom not only work closely with franchisees to enable their business to run successfully, but also provide physical and emotional support by acting as a sounding board on those days you are going through learning curves and need a ‘pick me up’.
+You will work on a state-of-the-art integrated CRM system to manage your agency workers, gain access to a database of clients and leads for business development, and process your payroll.
+Tezlom not only works closely with franchisees to enable their business to run successfully but also provides physical and emotional support by acting as a sounding board on those days you are going through learning curves and need a ‘pick me up’.